 - The AppConnect library supports a new key-value pair from the MobileIron server that tells the library not to enforce the Open In policy.
 A MobileIron server administrator determines if this behavior is appropriate for an enterprise.
 An app makes no changes relating to this feature.
-See "Overriding the Open In Policy for the app" in the administrator documentation MobileIron Core MobileIron Core AppConnect and AppTunnel Guide. - Because of iOS implementation changes, if an app uses the Objective-C class UIActivityViewController to execute Open In, when the Open In policy specifies a whitelist, Open In to all apps is not allowed.
+See "Overriding the Open In Policy for the app" in the administrator documentation MobileIron Core MobileIron AppConnect for iOS Cordova Plugin Developers Guide. - Because of iOS implementation changes, if an app uses the Objective-C class UIActivityViewController to execute Open In, when the Open In policy specifies a whitelist, Open In to all apps is not allowed.
 Therefore, use only UIDocumentInteractionController to execute Open In.
 For example, if you use a Cordova plugin to use the Open In capability, make sure it uses UIDocumentInteractionController.
-See Overview of Open In handling on page 54.
+See Overview of Open In handling on page 56.